 - The extent and duration of nerve damage

-- The amount of time and treatment required to heal from injuries
+- The time and treatment required to heal from injuries

-- If your child has a long-lasting condition due to a birth injury
+- If your child has a long-lasting condition because of a birth injury

-When you get in touch with one of our experienced attorneys, we can tell you around what we think your compensation might be, then get to work to win you what you deserve.
+When you get in touch with one of our experienced cerebral palsy attorneys in Dallas, we can tell you around what we think your compensation might be, then get to work to win you what you deserve.

 Talk to a Cerebral Palsy Lawyer in Dallas for Free